sictweb/bti425-2020/policies.md

 ### Tests and similar graded work

 Tests must be written when scheduled.
-You can’t simply write a test when it is convenient with you.
+You can't simply write a test when it is convenient with you.

 If you are unable to write a test, what happens?